JLansey/ascii-bingo/README.md

 ## Contributing

 We welcome contributions, especially new themes to enhance the diversity and fun of the bingo boards!
-If you have an idea for a new theme or improvements to existing code:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingTheme`).
-3. Commit your changes (`git commit -am 'Add some AmazingTheme'`).
-4. Push to the branch (`git push origin feature/AmazingTheme`).
-5. Open a Pull Request.

 ## Example